wp-plugins/ose-firewall/readme.txt

 4. Website Security Seal

 == Changelog ==
+= 2.2.4 =
+* Fixed: admin-email mapping delete function not working in some servers because the JSON encoded ID value is escaped
+* Fixed: admin-email mapping add linkage function showing incorrect return message even the linkage was added successfully

+= 2.2.3 =
+* Fixed the admin-email mapping controller for the incorrect return messages for the Ajax message box.

+= 2.2.2 =
+* Fixed some websites the administrator lists cannot be shown in the Admin-Email Mapping section.

 = 2.2.1 =
 * Enhancement: Remove the HTML Purifier auro register function in order to solve the 500 error issue in some server.